ibireme/yyjson/doc/API.md

 ## API for immutable/mutable data

-yyjson have 2 types of data structures: immutable and mutable:
+The library have 2 types of data structures: immutable and mutable:

 |type|immutable|mutable|
 |---|---|---|
 |JSON value|yyjson_val|yyjson_mut_val|
 |JSON document|yyjson_doc|yyjson_mut_doc|

-When reading a JSON, yyjson returns immutable document and values;<br/>
+When reading a JSON, yyjson returns immutable documents and values;<br/>
-When building a JSON, yyjson creates mutable document and values;<br/>
+When building a JSON, yyjson creates mutable documents and values;<br/>
-The document holds memory for all its JSON values and strings.<br/>
+The document holds the memory for all its JSON values and strings.<br/>

 For most immutable APIs, you can just add a `mut` after `yyjson_` to get the mutable version, for example:
 ```c